 Affected DR Programs:

 The Decision indicates a finite list of exempt programs, implying that all DR programs and pilots that are not explicitly exempted shall be subject to the prohibitions.
 Only PG&E mentioned affected DR pilots in AL 4991-E-A, but failed to outline the requirements it would apply to these pilots.
 SCE & SDG&E failed to indicate any affected pilots subject to the prohibitions.
 SCE further referenced future undefined “future non-tariffed DR contracts to third-party aggregators,” but did not fully describe requirements such aggregators would be subject to, as discussed above.
-We consider that as DR pilots were not specifically exempted from the restrictions in the Decision should be considered “affected DR programs” to which the restrictions shall apply.
+We consider that as DR pilots were not specifically exempted from the restrictions in the Decision these should be considered “affected DR programs” to which the restrictions shall apply.

 We define “affected DR programs” as all DR programs and pilots not specifically exempted from the prohibition requirements in D.16-09-056.
 Likewise, we require the Utilities to: